Report on the audit of the Financial Statements

 Report on Other Legal and Regulatory Requirements

 ii.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses under the applicable law or accountingstandards.
+The company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses as at March 312020.

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

 2. As required by the Companies (Auditor's Report) Order2016 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give in"Annexure B" a statement on the matters specified in paragraphs 3 and 4 of theOrder.
 For R. SUNDARARAJAN & ASSOCIATES Chartered Accountants Registration No. 08282S

-(Referred to in paragraph 10(f) under Report on Other Legal and RegulatoryRequirements' section of our report of even date)
+(Referred to in paragraph 1(f) under Report on Other Legal and RegulatoryRequirements' section of our report of even date)

 Report on the Internal Financial Controls Over Financial Reporting under Clause (i) ofSub-section 3 of Section 143 of the Companies Act 2013 ("the Act")